 Very often, the co-op buys the land at an exorbitant price.
 If they cannot muster the funds, they agree to painful one-sided terms favorable to the ground lessor.
 This separation of interests also creates the terrifying prospect of a ground lessor selling the land.

-The land underneath the Carnegie House co-op, located at 100 West 57th Street, sold to a group of investors for $285MM, and the land underneath the Trump Plaza co-op on East 61st Street is currently on the market.
+The land underneath the Carnegie House co-op, located at 100 West 57th Street, was sold to a group of investors for $285MM, and the ground underneath the Trump Plaza co-op on East 61st Street is currently on the market.
 This situation is terrifying for co-op unit owners.
 The only reason investors would purchase a co-op ground lease is to make money on it – that is, generating the ground rent increase as high as possible based on the then-existing market price of the land.

 According to an analysis by The Real Deal, the Carnegie House co-op’s annual rent owed under the ground lease at current market prices could increase from $4.4MM/year to $27MM/year!
 Imagine what that would do to your maintenance payments!